microsoft/call-center-ai/README.md

 Send a phone call from AI agent, in an API call.
 Or, directly call the bot from the configured phone number!

 Insurance, IT support, customer service, and more.
-The bot can be customized in few hours (really) to fit your needs.
+The bot can be customized in a few hours (really) to fit your needs.

 ```bash
 # Ask the bot to call a phone number